 The Corporation has been named as respondent in an arbitration proceeding brought by two former Managing Directors for breach of contract, unjust enrichment and violation of New York Labor Law for the failure to pay alleged formulaic bonuses based on an alleged oral promise.
 The Corporation answered the statement of claim on January 17, 2019.
-The hearing is scheduled to be held in June 2021.
+The hearing was held for seven days in June